odota/core/WEBHOOKS.md

 ## Webhook management endpoints

 In order to call any of the following endpoints, you must be authenticated.
+This means that you must have a valid Steam OpenID 2.0 session on the `opendota.com` domain

 ### `/webhooks`

 #### GET

-Lists the ID's of all your registered webhooks
+Lists the IDs of all your registered webhooks

 ##### Example response body